MicrosoftDocs/fabric-docs/docs/real-time-hub/real-time-hub-overview.md

 ### Fabric events as the nervous system
 When customers take CRUD (Create, Read, Update, Delete) actions on artifacts, these events are emitted as Fabric events within Real-Time hub.
 Much like a human nervous system, these events provide vital feedback.
 Customers can gauge whether their entire project is functioning correctly based on these events.
 Even when a user visits Real-Time hub for the first time, they encounter these events.
 They can subscribe to them, gaining insights into the health and performance of their data ecosystem.

-### Single copy of events/streams for use with multiple real-time analytics engines
+### Single copy of events/streams to be consumed by real-time analytics engines
 As data flows into Real-Time hub, you can create a stream out of it.
 Once the stream is created, the data is stored in a canonical format.
 This format is universally accessible to all processing engines.
 No need for redundant copies of data.
 Real-Time hub ensures efficiency and consistency.

 ## Related content